 After completing MH-53E refresher training, CDR Gendron reported back to HM-15 in July 2008 for his Department Head tour serving as Administration Officer, Operations Officer, and squadron Maintenance Officer.
 During this tour he also served as HM-15 Detachment TWO OIC and was responsible for over 100 personnel and four MH-53E helicopters forward-deployed in the FIFTH FLEET during OPERATION ENDURING FREEDOM.
 Additionally, he was the pilot of choice for Presidential Cabinet tasking to clear the Calcasieu River of under water obstructions after HURRICANE IKE, ensuring freedom of movement of the nations petroleum products.

-In January 2011 Commander Gendron reported to OPNAV N95 in Washignton D.C. as the Airborne Mine Countermeasures (AMCM) Requirements Officer where he diligently oversaw all AMCM programs totaling $1 billion, to include sustainment of the entire in-service AMCM community.
+In January 2011, CDR Gendron reported to Navy Expeditionary Warfare (OPNAV N95) in Washignton D.C. as the AMCM Requirements Officer where he diligently oversaw all AMCM programs totaling $1 billion, to include sustainment of the entire in-service AMCM community.

 CDR Gendron assumed the duties as Executive Officer of HM-15 in May 2013.
 His awards include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (3), Navy and Marine Corps Achievement Medal (3), and various ofhter campaign awards and unit commendations.